rbaumier/init/README.md

 ```

 # Configuration
 It contains every action you want to perform.
-If configuration file is not defined, we'll look into configurations/config.json.
+If configuration file is not defined, we'll first look into configurations/user/config.json, then configurations/default/config.json.
+Do not modify the default config.json, it'll be overrided in case of update.

 ```
 {